capslocky/git-cheat-sheet/git.md

 Term | Description
 --- | ---
-commit | Fixed (immutable) snapshot which describes complete and certain state of the project (not changeset!) <br> with entire previous snapshot history.
+commit | Fixed (immutable) snapshot which describes complete and certain state of the project (not changeset!) referring entire previous snapshot history.
 It has unique hash, arbitrary message, author, committer, author date, commit date and references its parent commits
-[commit_hash] | Unique identifier of any commit, the principal way to refer certain project state. <br> Looks like f5b5e37, which is a short form - just a unique substring of full value <br> f5b5e3719202bc5a78d97fc48aa089ca3034ce04 - calculated as SHA-1 hash from every data mentioned above.
-Short form can have different length. branch | An independent line of development which "grows" by appending new commits branch tip (HEAD) | Is a last commit of the branch. <br> The tip of local branch gets promoted by performing commit and pull. <br> Whereas tip of remote branch - by fetch and push
+[commit_hash] | Unique identifier of any commit, the principal way to refer certain project state. <br> Looks like f5b5e37, which is a short form - just a unique substring of full value <br> f5b5e3719202bc5a78d97fc48aa089ca3034ce04 - calculated as SHA-1 hash from every data mentioned above changeset | A set of changes.
+Dynamically calculated difference between two certain project states.
+When you watch a commit - it's a difference against its previous commit (direct parent).
+In case of watching index (staging) - against last commit.
+And unstaged changes - is a changeset between index and working copy. branch | An independent line of development which "grows" by appending new commits branch tip (HEAD) | Is a last commit of the branch. <br> The tip of local branch gets promoted by performing commit and pull. <br> Whereas tip of remote branch - by fetch and push
 [branch_name] | Just a reference to branch tip (local or remote).
 Typically consists of two parts with jira ticket id <br> ('feature/ASD-4385-shop-workflow', 'bugfix/ASD-4512', 'origin/bugfix/ASD-4512')